makary-s/obsidian-metafolders/README.md

 ## Settings

 -   **Parent property name** - You can specify any name for the property that indicates the parents.
 By default, it is "up".
+-   **Title source** - You can specify where the text for the file title will come from.
+Options include:

+    -   File name (default)
+    -   A property from the front-matter
+    -   The first h1 heading (enter `{{h1}}`)

+    You can specify multiple options separated by commas.
+If the title cannot be found using the first option, the algorithm will move to the next one.
+If none of the options are found or the field is empty, the file name will be used as the title.

 -   **Home file path** - In the settings, you can specify a home page, then a home button will appear on the toolbar, which will open it.

 ## Future Plans